sabre-io/sabre.io/source/dav/per-user-directories.md

 Now you can determine right within `getChildren()` and `getChild()` wether or a user is allowed to have access to a specific collection.

-Just call `$this->authPlugin->getCurrentUser()`.
+Just call `$this->authPlugin->getCurrentUser()` and return the nodes that are appropriate for each user.

 The better solution
 -------------------

+While the previous solution may be good enough for many, it's not our preferred solution.

 sabre/dav ships with a very advanced access-control system using the [ACL][3] plugin and [principals][4] system.

 This system allows you to determine per-node what any user may do.
+You could for example:

+1. Create admin users that have access to everything.
+2. Put users in groups, and also create per-group collections.
+3. Give users read-only access on a per-node basis.

+This all sounds great, but it's also definitely a bit harder to implement.
 If you are interested in this solution, you need a few things:

 1. A working `principals/` directory structure.
 2. You need to add the `Sabre\DAVACL\Plugin` plugin to the server.
 3. Any nodes that you want to add Access control to, must implement `Sabre\DAVACL\IACL`.

-If you're interested in this solution, there's not much you have to change to the `HomeCollection` class all the way in the top of this tutorial.
-Instead, you will need to override:
+We'll start with item number 3, and show you how to add the `IACL` interface to these two classes:

 * Sabre\DAV\FS\Directory
 * Sabre\DAV\FS\File

-To add this new functionality.
-This is an example of how that could work.

 Since we want to simply base our nodes on `Sabre\DAV\FS\Directory` and `Sabre\DAV\FS\File`, but we need to add 5 identical methods from